BogdanM1/PAK-KTM/README.md

 </p>

 Another law employed is Darcy's law, which describes the transport of fluids in porous media through convection.
-When using this software, please cite following papers:
+When using this software, please cite the aforementioned book or the following papers:
 - M. Kojic, M. Milosevic, N. Kojic, Z. Starosolski, K. Ghaghada, R. Serda, A. Annapragada, M. Ferrari, and A. Ziemys, “A multi-scale FE model for convective–diffusive drug transport within tumor and large vascular networks,” Computer Methods in Applied Mechanics and Engineering, vol. 294.
 Elsevier BV, pp. 100–122, Sep-2015. [http://dx.doi.org/10.1016/j.cma.2015.06.002]

 - M. Kojic, M. Milosevic, N. Kojic, E. J. Koay, J. B. Fleming, M. Ferrari, and A. Ziemys, “Mass release curves as the constitutive curves for modeling diffusive transport within biological tissue,” Computers in Biology and Medicine, vol. 92.
 Elsevier BV, pp. 156–167, Jan-2018. [https://doi.org/10.1016/j.compbiomed.2016.06.026]